RedPillAnalytics/checkmate-examples-archive/obi/sample-12c/README.md

 export PATH=$PATH:/home/oracle/fmw/config/domains/bi/bitools/bin
 ```

 Note that you should add the above path to your PATH prior to executing the first Gradle command otherwise the daemon will need to be restarted for the command line tools to be available.
+This is done with `gradlew --stop`.

 # Building and Publishing
 The workflow for building OBIEE content usually occurs in the following steps: